-On behalf of the management team and the Board of Directors (the "Board"), we would like to invite you to attend this year's Annual and Special Meeting of Shareholders (Meeting) of Critical Outcome Technologies Inc. (COTI), which will be held on Tuesday, September 27, 2011 at 9:30 a.m.
-Eastern time at the London Club, 177 Queens Avenue, London, Ontario.
+On behalf of the management team and the Board of Directors (the "Board"), we would like to invite you to attend this year's Annual and Special Meeting of Shareholders ("the Meeting") of Critical Outcome Technologies Inc. (COTI), which will be held on Tuesday, September 25, 2012 at 9:30 a.m.
+EDT at the London Club, 177 Queens Avenue, London, Ontario.

 Enclosed are the Notice of the Meeting, the Management Information Circular and a Proxy or Voting Instruction form.
-Agenda items for the Meeting are detailed in the Notice of this our Fifth Annual and Special Meeting of Shareholders.
+Agenda items for the Meeting are detailed in the Notice of the 2012 Annual and Special Meeting of Shareholders.